sh6khan/git-cheat-sheet/README.md

 We are nearing the section of GITHUB so it's time to introduce **Remotes**

 - When you use `git init` you just started git version control on that local directory (and child directory).
 But everything is maintained in your local machine.
-The concept of a remote is to start keeping version on github's repository
+The concept of a remote is to start keeping a central version of the repository online, usually on a service like Github.

 - First you have to actually create the remote repository, which is very simple to do.
 Just go on Github.com and click the `New Repository` icon the nav bar